Archive for April, 2012

 Room for renewal: Bob Brown quits

 Bernard Keane called Brown’s career a third party triumph.
 Keane said Brown went from being the only Green in parliament between 1998 to 2001 to the leader of nine senators in 2010 with a vote of 13 per cent.
-“At a time when politics is increasingly professionalised and parties are pushing younger, less experienced people into senior positions, Brown was a traditional conviction politician, forthright in attacking the most sacred of cows in Australian public policy on economics, the media and foreign policy,” Keane said.Brown trained as a doctor and gained political prominence as the head of the Tasmanian Wilderness Society during the campaign to save the Franklin Dam.
-He was elected to the Tasmanian Parliament in 1983.
-In his book Bob Brown: Gentle RevolutionaryJames Norman called Brown the stalwart who has made the Greens the only unambiguously left-wing opposition party in Australia with enormous personal respect.
-“This gently spoken, bespectacled gay doctor has become something of a national hero of almost pop star status,” Norman wrote in 2005.
-“Respected even by those who diametrically oppose his politics.”Some seven years later, not all his enemies were prepared to give him respect.
-News Ltd’s David Penberthy has been a strong critic for some time.
-In July 2010 he suggested Brown should be replaced as leader and last month he ridiculed Brown’s third annual Green Oration which opened with the salutation “fellow Earthians” as a “batty speech” and a “deep ecologist ramble” which demonstrated Brown’s “dippy enviro-spiritualism”.
+“At a time when politics is increasingly professionalised and parties are pushing younger, less experienced people into senior positions, Brown was a traditional conviction politician, forthright in attacking the most sacred of cows in Australian public policy on economics, the media and foreign policy,” Keane said.

 Perhaps Milne can draw on the work of another Queensland template.
 Former Queensland Green senate candidate Drew Hutton is now working closely with Queensland farmers as president of the Lock the Gate Alliance against the coal seam gas industry.
-The Alliance says it is a national group of over 120 community, industry and environmental groups and over 1000 supporters concerned with “the devastating impact that certain inadequately assessed and inadequately-regulated fossil fuel extraction industries are having on our short and long term physical, social, environmental and economic wellbeing.”
+The Alliance is a national group of over 120 community, industry and environmental groups and over 1000 supporters concerned with “the devastating impact that certain inadequately assessed and inadequately-regulated fossil fuel extraction industries are having on our short and long term physical, social, environmental and economic wellbeing.”

 The Alliance is likely to appeal to Milne as she seeks to grow the party towards its next stage of evolution.
-Brown has achieved much since starting the Greens from the ashes of the United Tasmania Party culminating with the election of Adam Bandt and the Coalition agreement with Labor in 2010.
+Brown has achieved much since starting the Greens from the ashes of the United Tasmania Party culminating with the election of Adam Bandt and the agreement with Labor in 2010.
 But as he said today “we don’t just want to keep the so-and-sos honest, we want to replace them.”
 Outright power is still a long way away for a party that polls in the low teens.
 Their biggest vote is among young people but as Pollytics analysed in 2009, it is a volatile demographic.
-If Milne can somehow reach across the suspicious divide, there may well be room for renewal.
+If Milne can somehow reach across the suspicious rural divide, there may well be room for renewal.

 Malawi’s Banda of sisters

-But an anti-corruption investigation into him in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
+But an anti-corruption investigation in 2008 crippled his campaign and the country’s Electoral Commission and the courts combined to stop him from running again.
 Mutharika was at the height of his powers having overseen an increase in agricultural production.
 But the subsidies Mutharika paid to lift harvests could not be sustained after Britain cut its aid budget.

 Acting the goat

-I just had time to lean back out of the way and the wheels went over my foot.
-It also went over my camera bag but somehow did not smash the lens.
-A little surprised ut otherwise unhurt, I turned towards the goat and rider which trundled its way back on track.
-The goat was feisty but hardly distressed and there was no other damage done.
-Yet this tale could easily be another nail in the coffin of the races, the signature event of Roma’s Easter in the Country.Easter in the Country is a rolling four day festival with something on in town each day of the weekend.
-There is an Easter parade, markets, thoroughbred racing, a rodeo, drag racing, speedway, motocross, an art show, bush poets and many other events dotted through town.
-Easter in the Country has been going for 35 years and over time the Easter Saturday goat races have become the iconic event attracting the biggest crowd.
-Today the main street was closed to traffic and packed with pedestrians finding the best vantage point for the two races.
-There are five goats in each race and the atmosphere is good-natured and friendly.But it may be the last of its kind in Roma.
-Goat racing is legal but Animal Liberation wants it stopped on grounds of cruelty.
 Animal Lib has been concentrating on northern NSW and has been successful in closing down three goat races.
-Bundarra had to end its goat race due to the adverse publicity.
-Lightning Ridge has also replaced its Easter goat race with a big digfor opals in the main street.The last straw was a Today Tonight report of 21 October 2011 which was a grab of selected crashes at a NSW country meet in Woolbrook.
-The Channel Seven report typically appealed to “think of the children” mentality while also making itself the story.
+Bundarra had to end its goat race due to adverse publicity.
+Lightning Ridge has also replaced its Easter goat race with a big dig for opals in the main street.
+The last straw was a Today Tonight report of 21 October 2011 which was a grab of selected crashes at a NSW country meet in Woolbrook.
+The Channel Seven report appealed to “think of the children” mentality while also making itself the story.
 The footage showed safety and wellbeing could be improved at Woolbrook (there was no examples of pulling goats by the horns in Roma).
 But the report did not prove Animal Liberation’s claim it was “barbaric and cruel”.

 The Easter in the Country committee knows the goat races are a drawcard and believes its goats are treated safely and humanely.
 I saw no evidence to the contrary today (my careless moment aside).
 Yet they cannot deliver a festival without sponsorship and unless a generous patron can be found that does not believe goat racing is cruel, the practice is unlikely to continue in 2013.

 The sponsors who don’t condone goat racing are hypocrites.
 Animal welfare is not their primary concern.
 If it was they would also have objected to other Easter in the Country events such as horse racing, bull ride and rodeo.
-The real reason is possible negative public relations coming from the association between the company and a national media outlet story about cruelty.
+The real reason is possible negative public relations coming from the association between the company and a national media story about cruelty.

-Perhaps the future will prove me wrong and goat racing will go the way of bear baiting and fox hunting, despite our collective atavistic appetite for animal sports.
+Perhaps the future will prove me wrong and goat racing will go the way of bear baiting and fox hunting, despite our collective appetite for animal sports.
 Seeking a halfway house, Roma could perhaps take its solution from overseas.
 London has its annual Oxford versus Cambridge goat race, but these goats fly solo, unencumbered with carts or riders.
 Oxford lost last year due to its goat slowing down to do a poo.
 Oxford apparently gained such revenge when it won the inaugural stoat race.
 I hope no-one tells Animal Liberation.

 Wanting less News: Pay TV piracy and News Corp